 Tongass Timber Reform Act Becomes Law

 Culminating years of debate on Capitol Hill, President George H.W.
-Bush signed the Tongass Timber Reform Act in law on Nov.
-28, nine years after Congress passed the 1980 Alaska Lands Act.
+Bush signed the Tongass Timber Reform Act into law on November 28, nine years after Congress passed the 1980 Alaska Lands Act.
 The legislation represents nearly a decade of hard work by many Southeast Alaskans and SEACC, and years of increasing national attention for Tongass reform.

 October 7, 1996

 The U.S. Forest Service grants two 50-year logging contracts to the Ketchikan Pulp Company and Sitka’s Alaska Pulp Corporation in 1954 and 1961, respectively.
 Soon after, old-growth trees and watersheds everywhere, full of salmon and game, fell to the saw, appalling many Southeast Alaskans.